Brandon Brown (racing driver): Personal life

 Brown graduated from Coastal Carolina University in 2018 with a degree in communication; he was also a member of the Sigma Phi Epsilon fraternity.
-The school serves as a primary sponsor on Brown's truck and Xfinity car.
+The school served as a primary sponsor on Brown's truck and Xfinity car during the early part of his career.

-His father and team owner, Jerry Brown, underwent "aggressive" treatment for cancer after being diagnosed during a routine check-up on April 7, 2020.
-He revealed that his father was cancer-free on August 26 after a five month battle.
+Brown's father and team owner, Jerry, underwent "aggressive" treatment for cancer after being diagnosed during a routine check-up on April 7, 2020.
+Brown revealed that his father was cancer-free on August 26.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)